Kenichi Horie

 Kenichi Horie (堀江 謙一, Horie Ken'ichi) is a Japanese solo yachtsman.
 In 1962 he became the first person to sail solo and non-stop across the Pacific Ocean.
-He has made other significant solo voyages, usually involving boats exhibiting some sort of environmentally friendly theme, including his 2008 voyage across the Western Pacific Ocean in a wave-powered boat.
+He has made other significant solo voyages, usually involving boats exhibiting some sort of environmentally friendly theme, including his 2008 voyage across the Western Pacific Ocean in a wave-powered boat, the Suntory Mermaid II.

 In 2022, he became the oldest man to sail solo non-stop across the Pacific.
 He began his journey in San Francisco, USA on March 27, arriving in Japan on June 4.

 Book and article

 Horie wrote a book about his voyage, titled Alone on the Pacific (Kodoku), which was made into a movie Alone Across the Pacific (also titled My Enemy, The Sea) in 1963 by Kon Ichikawa.
 The movie was nominated for a Golden Globe award.
 The Mermaid is currently on display in the San Francisco Maritime National Historical Park Maritime Museum.

 He also translated the book Ice Bird: The first single-handed voyage to Antarctica by Australian adventurer David Lewis into Japanese.